NjegosP/interviewQuestions/react/questions.md

 ### 6. What is the difference between useCallback and useMemo?
 [Hard]

-**Sample Answer**:

--   **useCallback** memoizes a function, returning the same function instance unless dependencies change.
+**useCallback** memoizes a function, returning the same function instance unless dependencies change.
 Useful for passing stable callbacks to child components to prevent unnecessary re-renders.

--   **useMemo** memoizes a computed value, recalculating only when dependencies change.
+**useMemo** memoizes a computed value, recalculating only when dependencies change.
 Useful for expensive calculations.

 **Best Practices:**